Rachel Ginocchio, MPHHealth Educator, Speaker, Trainer, Workshop Facilitator

 Although I can’t ever go fast enough for my tastes, MPH does not stand for miles per hour.

-Rachel holds a Master’s Degree in Public Health (MPH) with a focus in maternal and child health.
+Rachel holds a Master’s Degree in Public Health (MPH).
 She received her degree at the University of Washington as an MCHB Economics Fellow, and her master’s thesis is published in a peer-reviewed academic journal.
+Rachel has held numerous positions within public health, where she gained a firm understanding of evidence-based science and where she honed her written and verbal communication skills.